SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 #### Add Sections & Durations

-Then for each section use Header 2 or '##' & specify an optional duration beneath for time remaining calculations Optional section times will be used to automatically total & remaining tutorial times In markdown I've found that the time is formatted hh:mm:ss
+Then for each section use Header 2 or '##' & specify q duration beneath for time remaining calculations

+> aside positive
+> Duration is in the following time format"
+>
+> `hh:mm:ss`

 Example